gowon-bot/gowon/README.md

 - Frikandel, for being a great influence and always ready to help ([Go checkout .fmbot!](https://github.com/fmbot-discord/fmbot))
 - Ish, for being cool overall 😎 ([Go checkout Chuu!](https://github.com/ishwi/discordBot))
 - Last.fm, for making a great platform <3

+## Any questions?

+Somethings broken?
+Just curious how something works?

+Feel free to shoot me a Discord dm at `john!#2527`